Dural arteriovenous fistula

 - abnormal dural venous sinuses including arterialization of contrast phase in the affected sinus due to arteriovenous shunting

-Again, the diagnosis can be difficult in patients without retrograde leptomeningeal venous drainage although sometimes enlarged arterial feeders or dilated pial vessels in the subarachnoid space, best seen on T2 weighted imaging can be a clue to the diagnosis.
+On routine non-vascular imaging, the diagnosis can be difficult in patients without retrograde leptomeningeal venous drainage although sometimes enlarged arterial feeders or dilated pial vessels in the subarachnoid space, best seen on T2 weighted imaging can be a clue to the diagnosis.

-In patients with retrograde leptomeningeal venous drainage edema is present in approximately half of the patients, although it may also be seen in patients who do not have retrograde drainage on angiography 3.
+In patients with retrograde leptomeningeal venous drainage, edema is present in approximately half of the patients, although it may also be seen in patients who do not have retrograde leptomeningeal drainage on angiography 3.
 These regions of white matter edema may also enhance and are indicative of an aggressive fistula with a high rate of hemorrhage 3.

 Catheter digital subtraction angiography demonstrates arteriovenous shunting most typically with multiple feeders and with no intervening nidus.
-DSA remains the gold standard in both diagnosis and accurate classification of dAVF (see below), allowing not only systematic evaluation of feeding vessels (and thus planning for potential intervention) but also demonstrating the presence and extent of retrograde venous drainage.
+DSA remains the gold standard in both diagnosis and accurate classification of dAVF (see below), allowing not only systematic evaluation of feeding vessels (and thus planning for potential intervention) but also demonstrating the presence and extent of retrograde leptomeningeal venous drainage.
 Due to often extensive supply, a six vessel selective angiogram is required (bilateral ICA, ECA and vertebral artery injections).

 Both classifications revolve around the knowledge that venous drainage pattern correlates with increasingly aggressive neurological clinical course.
 The single most important feature for prognosis is the presence of retrograde leptomeningeal venous drainage (ie, into the cortical veins or deep cerebral veins).
-The Borden classification is a simplified version of the Cognard system, but loses in granularity 5,6.
+The Borden classification is a simplified version of the Cognard system but loses granularity 5,6.

 Treatment and prognosis